 take weeks to resolve so be patient.
 Stand your ground until you are completely

-Should you use the same type and color of carpet throughout the whole house?
+Should I use the same type, style and color of carpet throughout my whole house?

-Same color throughout is a smart move if you plan to sell your home soon, otherwise,
+the same carpet color throughout your home is a smart move if you plan to sell your home

 I found your website very informative.
 We are looking to install frieze

 carpet.
 We have one small dog and an 18-month old daughter.
 We are confused by